[Fixed!] Unable to Change Font Color in Excel (3 Solutions)

 Clear Conditional Formatting to Change Font Color

-Now, select the cells of Column D and try to change the font color like the picture below.
+Now, select the cells of column D and try to change the font color like the picture below.

 Clear Conditional Formatting to Change Font Color

-It will not work on the selected cells because of conditional formatting.
+However, it will not work on the selected cells because of conditional formatting.

 Clear Conditional Formatting to Change Font Color